Here is how the DNC’s virtual roll call to nominate Harris works

 Editor

-With just over two weeks to go before the Democratic National Convention (DNC), the party’s virtual roll call, during which Kamala Harris is expected to become the party’s official nominee, is imminent.
+With just over two weeks to go before the Democratic National Convention, the party’s virtual roll call, during which Kamala Harris is expected to become the party’s official nominee, is underway.

-The vice president is expected to run unopposed, and so the process can be held as soon as August 1.
+The vice president is expected to run unopposed, and so the voting process is underway today and runs through August 5.
 The party convention, which runs from August 19 to 22, will take place in Chicago.

 Once the virtual roll call begins, each of the voting delegates will receive a personalized and watermarked form to cast their vote – which they must do within 24 hours.
 The DNC will then tally the votes and share the full results after the roll call is closed.